rachithans/eventmaster/D3_Group20.md

 Test 6:All the tasks are also updating the database collections.
 When user booked thetickets, number of tickets booked, total revenue generated are updatedito events colection.
 Also booked tickets for attendeeisalso updatedin attendee collection.

+_Event Builder_

+1. Visit the Event Master website.
+2. Click on login and complete the login form using your credentials used at signup.
+3. Click on "Create Event" from the navbar
+4. Complete the "New Event" form.
+5. Click on "Create Event" button
+6. Green pop up will show and you will be redirected to home page if successful.
+Otherwise proper error message will show.

 ## Deployment

 Front-End